alexellis/xservedbyfinder/README.md

 * Push up your changes into a new folder with a brief README.md file
 * Ideally push a Dockerfile so that we can test the changes easily and include them in an automated build.
 * Raise a pull request (PR) and I will merge it.
+* Update the *Examples so far* section of the main README.md file.
+* Update the CONTRIBUTORS.md file with your Github username and fork.

 This is a chance to contribute to an open-source project without having to over-commit your time or worry about pushing a flashy feature to an established code-base.